Awareness is the Key to Living Well

 Journaling is an excellent way to increase self-awareness; it’s the perfect method for exploring the other strategies on this list.
 For example, when you write down negative emotions, you can reexamine scenarios and identify common triggers.
 Journaling can also help you challenge your thoughts, as it’s easier to catch yourself saying untrue statements on paper (versus thinking them at the moment).
 Moreover, as you reread your journal, you’ll be able to see just how much you’ve grown.
 Finally, as you journal, it will test how honest you are with yourself.

 Remember, there’s no right or wrong way to journal.
 Don’t hesitate to experiment with different journaling methods to cultivate self-awareness.
 Examples include writing one line daily for a set amount of time or in a guided journal with built-in prompts.
 Thus, the concept of wellness becomes habitual or routine.

 Question your opinions and beliefs

 Challenging your opinions and beliefs is a fantastic way to learn about your new self.
-It increases your awareness of your thoughts and biases and behaviors stemming from those thoughts and judgments.
+It increases your awareness of your thoughts, biases, and behaviors stemming from those thoughts and judgments.
 It’s about recognizing whether your opinions and beliefs are yours or ones you’ve carried forward from others.
 Do they mean anything to you or just words you’ve heard others say?

 If you’re unsure where to start, ask yourself questions like: “What is the origin of this opinion?
 Is this opinion beneficial to the people I love or to me?
 Is there any truth to my viewpoint?”
 Asking these questions will allow you to identify and assess your thought patterns.

 Identify your triggers